kindjar/active_record_profiler/README.md

 Installation
 ============
+Add it to your Gemfile, like so:

+    gem 'active-record-profiler'

-Add it to your Gemfile, do `bundle install`, and then add a new initializer, `config/initializers/active_record_profiler.rb`:
+Then do `bundle install`, and then add a new initializer, `config/initializers/active_record_profiler.rb`:

     ActiveRecord::Base.logger =
         ActiveRecordProfiler::Logger.new(ActiveRecord::Base.logger)
     ActiveRecordProfiler::LogSubscriber.attach_to :active_record unless Rails.env.test?

 The first line adds call-site information to ActiveRecord logging, and the second line enables profiling (except in the test environment, where it would mess up your profiling data).